-Building a raised bed is the recommended method for installing a FarmBot.
-In these instructions we show you how to build a simple but sturdy raised bed suited for FarmBot Genesis.
+Building a fixed raised bed is the recommended method for installing a FarmBot outdoors.
+In these instructions we show you how to build a simple but sturdy bed suited for FarmBot Genesis or Genesis XL.
 This design will fit into most yards, look great, and last a lifetime.

-- Build your raised bed as large as possible to get the most out of your FarmBot.
-The outer dimensions must not exceed the maximum size of 1.5 x 3m.
+We recommend building your raised bed as large as possible to get the most value out of your FarmBot.
+See the economies of scale section for more information on maximizing FarmBot value.

 - Prevent bowing and warping of your bed and your tracks by reinforcing the bed walls every 1.5m with a sturdy post buried in the ground.